PW999/home-assistant-ansible/README.md

 Finally, to be able to run these tests you'll need a recent version of systemd on your host system.
 Systemd v148 (and higher?) is not supported as it seems to break the systemd in docker support.
 Since it heavily relies on a _real_ Linux environment, the tests won't run under WSL or WSL2, you absolutely must run from a Debian based host or from a virtual machine running a Debian based OS.

+If you want to use Ubuntu 21 or newer, you also must have a recent version of Docker (>20) or you will run into this [bug](https://stackoverflow.com/a/66385784).

 ## Preparations

 The assertions in the tests are usually very basic but should cover the correct functioning of the role.